South Georgia Museum: Museum

-The South Georgia Museum opened in 1992 as a specialised whaling museum, subsequently expanding its expositions to include all aspects of the discovery of the island, sealing industry, whaling, maritime and natural history, as well as the 1982 Falklands war.
+The South Georgia Museum opened in 1992 as a specialised whaling museum, subsequently expanding its expositions to include all aspects of the discovery of the island, sealing industry, whaling, maritime and natural history, as well as the 1982 Falklands War.

 The museum became a popular tourist venue, visited by approximately 10,000 cruise ship and yacht tourists a year until the COVID-19 pandemic.

 The museum displays include a bronze bust of Duncan Carse by British sculptor Jon Edgar.
 Carse was influential in the mapping of South Georgia and the island's Mount Carse is named after him.
 The Bonner Room is named in recognition of Nigel Bonner's work in creating the museum.
+The Jarvis Room is named after Russell Jarvis, who was Deputy Governor of the Falkland Islands from 1997 to 2003, for his dedicated support of the museum.

 For several years Tim and Pauline Carr served as museum curators, living on board their yacht Curlew moored in the Grytviken port.
 The museum is now managed by the South Georgia Heritage Trust and is staffed by three members who are the only non-permanent residents that live in Grytviken.
 The collection can also be viewed online.

 An occasional artist-in-residence position is supported by the museum.
 Previous artists to have been resident at the museum include the British sculptor Anthony Smith, who in November 2017 delivered a life-sized bronze portrait bust of Sir Ernest Shackleton to the Museum, which is now on permanent display.

 The museum reopened in December 2021.